-For close to a decade my wife and I have been taking care of homeless animals in Moscow.
-Three years ago, we bought a place in the country to create a paradise for animals.
+For 15 years our family have been taking care of homeless animals in Moscow.
+In 2014 we bought a place in the country to create a paradise for animals.
 On a cold winter’s day on January 19, 2017, paradise was lost.
 This is our story.

-My name is Andrew Aydov and my wife’s name is Anna.
-We are in the dental profession.
+My name is Andrew Aydov and my became lost wife’s name is Anna.
 We have two beautiful and compassionate grown children, Masha and Vasia.
 Our family has always felt a special bond with animals.
 Especially the most vulnerable among them.

 We have a place in Moscow.
 Whenever we found stray dogs and cats in need of a home, we couldn’t stop ourselves from helping.
 It didn’t matter if the animal was sick, invalid, diseased or damaged, we would treat them and provide food and comfort.